 MITERS is more than a machine shop!
 In addition to providing the tools and space needed to work on projects, we also provide a fun community and a wealth of knowledge, thanks in part to our active alumni and staff members.
 Our member blogroll is on the sidebar to the right; in addition, we have some regulars who are often in the shop, specialize in a variety of topics, and are happy to answer your questions or help with your projects (the list below is by no means comprehensive!)

-Jonhenry Poss (’23): TIG, MIG, STICK, GAS, and forge welding.
+Jonhenry Poss – President (’23): TIG, MIG, STICK, GAS, and forge welding.
 Manual machining.
 Blacksmithing, metal casting, and smelting.
 Really anything involving fire and/or hammers.
 Sometimes builds electric vehicles with weird suspension setups.

-Joules Ferguson (’23): Flight vehicle design and assembly, composites, machining, mechanical systems, combat robots.
+Reagan Ferguson – Vice President (’23): Flight vehicle design and assembly, composites, machining, mechanical systems, combat robots.

 Maxwell Yun (’22): Electrical engineering.

 Nigel Barnett (’25): Machining and manufacturing, intermediate Solidworks/CAD, beginner electronics.

 Anhad Sawhney (’25): PCB design and manufacturing, embedded systems, robotics, blinkenlights, mechanical design.
 I am especially good at plugging things in backwards and breaking them.
 Talk to me if you need steady hands.